c-alejandrev/EarlyWorld/README.md

 * New input variable for the case in which P_{hyd} oscillates:
   * **_k_hyd_**: Array of size 1-by-_t_ that stores the value of the hydrolysis probability to be used at each time step.

 * New output variables (equal for both cases of constant and oscillatory hydrolysis probabilities):
   * **_HYDROLYZED_**: Cell that stores all the molecules that have been broken along the simulation, their labels, and the new molecules formed as a consequence of their hydrolysis.
   * **_N_pbonds_**: Array of size 1-by-_t_ that stores the number of susceptible covalent bonds at eacth time step.
   * **_H_pbonds_**: Array of size 1-by-_t_ that stores the number of hydrolyzed covalent bonds at eacth time step.

- ### Example
+ ### Examples
   To run an example in which the probability of hydrolysis remains constant over time, use the EarlyWorld_hydrolysis.m file in the folder EarlyWorld/CompII/Hydrolysis/Constant/ as follows:
    ``` matlab
   EarlyWorld_hydrolysis("Example","0.8","6","[0.5,5.9]","[2500,2500]","20","1","100","1","20000","[1e-6]")